 - Colon hydrotherapy, colonic irrigation, or colonics: Where liquid enema administered rectally flushes out the colon content.
 You may do this at home or with a colonic hydrotherapist.

-What is the Colon and What Does it do?
+What is the Colon, and What Does it Do?

 The colon also houses most of your gut flora, making it an important processing center that influences all aspects of your health.
 You have a two-way relationship with your gut flora.
-These microbes influence your:
+These microbes influence you: